Oxo Tower PopArc Architectural Wall Model

 This framed architectural artwork is inspired by Oxo Tower, one of London’s most distinctive interwar industrial landmarks.

 Designed by Albert Moore and completed in 1929, the Oxo Tower is celebrated for its restrained Art Deco form and its famously ingenious use of architecture as branding.
-In this PopArc interpretation, the tower’s identity is translated into a bold, graphic architectural composition designed for the wall.
+In this PopArc interpretation, the tower's identity is presented as wall-mounted relief — architecture captured in three dimensions against vibrant coloured backgrounds.

 Read the full Oxo Tower architecture guide